Hewlbern/Freshdesk_generator/Readme.md

  """ The SQL scripts require more time input to get perfect, but is a good demonstration of how one would analyse this dataset"""

  #### I tend to use Python for data analysis where possible as i'm very proficient with it.

+ For other examples of my work, including webscraping, api development and much more, have a look at my most recent project at https://eldritchpowr.com/